 The organization coined the phrase "D-backs Give Back" in 2012, a simple and concise phrase to explain the dedication and combined giving of the Arizona Diamondbacks and the Arizona Diamondbacks Foundation.
-To date, the Arizona Diamondbacks and the Arizona Diamondbacks Foundation have made charitable contributions totaling more than $50 million to non-profit organizations from across Arizona.
+To date, the Arizona Diamondbacks and the Arizona Diamondbacks Foundation have made charitable contributions totaling more than $60 million to non-profit organizations from across Arizona.

 Of the $75 million total, $60 million has been distributed through the Arizona Diamondbacks Foundation.
 The majority of funds are raised through events and programs such as the annual Evening on the Diamond Gala, 50/50 Raffle, D-backs Celebrity Golf Classic, D-backs Race Against Cancer, Diamonds Back Field Building Program, License Plate Program, D-backs Authentics, Chase Field Tour Program, Mystery Ball, Online Auctions and major gifts from our players and partners in our community.

 The Arizona Diamondbacks Foundation distributes funds through our Program Grants, Ken Kendrick Grand Slam Awards, ‘Diamonds Back’ Field Building, Education Initiatives, Youth Baseball and Outreach programs, and strategic partnerships with key community partners and non-profit organizations.

-Our Community Grants and Grand Slam Awards application process is conducted on a yearly basis.
-Any 501(c)3 non-profit organization in Arizona is welcome to apply.
-The grants are reviewed by a committee of employees, the Executive Council, and season ticket holders who score the grants and make a recommendation to the Board.
-The Arizona Diamondbacks Foundation Board of Directors, a 13-member voting board consisting of Arizona Diamondbacks and Maricopa County appointees, is responsible for annually approving all grant applications.
-Final determinations are announced each Fall.

-Output | The organization coined the phrase "D-backs Give Back" in 2012, a simple and concise phrase to explain the dedication and combined giving of the Arizona Diamondbacks and the Arizona Diamondbacks Foundation.
-To date, the Arizona Diamondbacks and the Arizona Diamondbacks Foundation have made charitable contributions totaling more than $50 million to non-profit organizations from across Arizona.

-Of the $75 million total, $60 million has been distributed through the Arizona Diamondbacks Foundation.
-The majority of funds are raised through events and programs such as the annual Evening on the Diamond Gala, 50/50 Raffle, D-backs Celebrity Golf Classic, D-backs Race Against Cancer, Diamonds Back Field Building Program, License Plate Program, D-backs Authentics, Chase Field Tour Program, Mystery Ball, Online Auctions and major gifts from our players and partners in our community.

-The Arizona Diamondbacks Foundation distributes funds through our Program Grants, Ken Kendrick Grand Slam Awards, ‘Diamonds Back’ Field Building, Education Initiatives, Youth Baseball and Outreach programs, and strategic partnerships with key community partners and non-profit organizations.

-Our Community Grants and Grand Slam Awards application process is conducted on a yearly basis.
+Our Community Grants and Ken Kendrick Grand Slam Awards application process is conducted on a yearly basis.
 Any 501(c)3 non-profit organization in Arizona is welcome to apply.
 The grants are reviewed by a committee of employees, the Executive Council, and season ticket holders who score the grants and make a recommendation to the Board.
 The Arizona Diamondbacks Foundation Board of Directors, a 13-member voting board consisting of Arizona Diamondbacks and Maricopa County appointees, is responsible for annually approving all grant applications.
 Final determinations are announced each Fall.